Revolver Serial Numbers and Markings

 With this understanding, the ‘F’ prefix probably merely stands for ‘frame’.

 It’s to say also, these are not factory guns, though they were usually built out with surplus Great Western parts also purchased from E&M. The F serial guns are parts guns, with fit and finish having depended on the skill of the assembler.

-“The last Great Westerns” – Hy Hunter built
+“The last Great Westerns” – Hy Hunter built, the H prefix range

 By 1962 ‘Great Western Arms’ had devolved into a low-volume side business for Moore Engineering and WJ Oliver Knife Co, two machining practices that shared industrial space on Alameda St in west Los Angeles.
 The basic problem of the Great Western’s price against cheaper import competitors remained, but the Moore / Oliver effort seems to have done consistent business at about 500 units annually over two years.
 Then Don Moore had a debilitating heart attack in 1963.
 The Great Western Arms endeavor shut down immediately.

 Multiple persons have shared the same basic anecdote, that when Moore’s shop closed he had perhaps a few hundred machined frames and parts to build them out.
 Hy Hunter bought the frames and parts.
 Hunter’s friend Rey Varney was employed to sort through it all, this done in the garage or maintenance building of the mini-golf course / fast draw range he operated in this same west LA neighborhood.
 Varney was able to put together some number of working revolvers (he was plenty qualified to do this.
 Google shows he was granted a 1951 patent for a kind of fast draw target).
 Former GWA service manager John McCormick was by now operating a gunsmithing shop, and he blued them.
 When done, they were sold at Hunter’s retail shop in Burbank.